Chapter 6 Conveyance & Transportation Issues

 - Quarantine—separating and restricting the movement of people who are well but may have been exposed to a communicable disease, to monitor their health and prevent possible transmission to others, until it is determined that they are not infected

 Ultimately, for a given outbreak, the decision on which health measures to use, and how extensively each measure is implemented, will depend on a number of factors, including the transmissibility and severity of the disease in question, local customs, and governmental public health regulations and policies.

 WHAT TO EXPECT DURING AN INTERNATIONAL DISEASE OUTBREAK

-Whether it is a person’s first international trip or that person is a seasoned international traveler, chances are he or she has planned the itinerary carefully to make the trip an enjoyable travel experience.
+Whether a person is a first-time or seasoned international traveler, chances are he or she has planned the itinerary carefully to make the trip an enjoyable travel experience.
 Factoring in some amount of risk and being aware of as many chance variables as possible can help mitigate some of the negative repercussions, should an outbreak of illness occur that impacts travel.
 The following situations have been observed in nearly all international outbreaks of disease during the modern travel era since the 1960s:

 - Travel delays—Travel into, out of, or within certain regions may be affected by border health measures or behavior of travelers.